pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 Other platforms may work but may require some customization.

+# Building

+* `cd` to the base directory of this repository
+* Run `docker build .` - it should return e.g. "Successfully built deadbeef1234"
+* Tag the build: `docker tag deadbeef1234 hockeypuck/hockeypuck:2.1.0`
+  (replacing `deadbeef1234` with the output of the build)
+* Now `cd` back to this directory before continuing below

 # Installation

 0. (Optional) Register a DNS name for your server's public IP address.